Mage Crafting Guide

 In this section, we list neutral cards that are always good to craft if you are playing Mage.
 Note that many of these cards will be usable in a wide range of decks across multiple classes.
 This means that crafting these cards over class specific ones is often a good idea if you plan to play a range of classes.

 - Acolyte of Pain - Priority = LOW: Acolyte of Pain is used in a range of Mage decks.
 It can be damaged with the Mage Hero Power to draw additional cards.
-It is most commonly used in Freeze Mage to maximise card draw, but is ability reasonable choice for almost any Mage deck.
+It is most commonly used in Freeze Mage to maximise card draw, but is a reasonable choice for almost any Mage deck.